Edgpaez/simpler-redux/README.md

-# simpler-redux
+# easy-redux-helpers

-simpler-redux is a tiny lib that eliminates most boilerplate when:
+easy-redux-helpers is a tiny lib that eliminates most boilerplate when:

 - creating reducers (by leveraging [immer](https://github.com/mweststrate/immer))
 - connecting components to redux